 - Vaseline – Coat hands then cover in cotton gloves (at bedtime)

-Dark patches on elbows can be caused by heavy use (such as leaning on them all the time) and neglect if not moisturized regularly.
+Dark patches on elbows can be caused by heavy use (such as leaning on them all the time) and neglect if not tended to regularly.

 Here are a few treatments I’ve collected to help clean those up.
-If it’s a painful case (cracked, sore), check with a doctor since you might have a condition that can easily be cleared up with a prescription.
+If it’s a painful case (deep cracks, sore), consult a doctor since you might have a condition that can easily be cleared up with a prescription.

 - Mix ingredients in a bowl.
-Massage into any trouble spots (including knees, elbows, ankles, etc).
-Wash off after 30 minutes.
+Massage into location (including knees, ankles, etc).
+Wash after 30 mins.

 Crisco (or any other lard):

-- Before bed rub Crisco into patches then slide on a pair of clean cut socks (they work as protectors).
-Do this every night until problem clears.
+- Before bed rub lard into patches then slide on a pair of clean cut socks (they work as protectors).
+Repeat every night until condition clears.

-- Squeeze the juice out of two quarter wedges of a lemon, add salt then scrub gently, trying to slough away the dead skin.
-Then take the lemon wedges and lean elbows on them (one on each).
-Rest like this for 10 minutes.
-Do this daily until the darkness disappears.
+- Squeeze the juice out of two quarter wedges of a lemon, add salt, scrub lightly, attempting to slough away the dead flakes/tissue.
+Take the wedges and lean elbows on them (one on each).
+Rest like this for 10 mins.
+Do daily until the discoloration disappears.

 Lemon Soft Scrub:

-- Mix fresh lemon juice and baking soda to make a thick paste, cover trouble spots.
-Gently rub in to exfoliate and leave to sit for about 15 minutes.
-Wash off and apply a moisturizer or Vaseline.
+- Mix fresh lemon juice and baking soda to make a thick paste, cover location.
+Gently rub in to exfoliate and leave to sit for about 15 mins.
+Remove and apply a moisturizer or Vaseline.

-- Exfoliate with a favorite scrub or loofah, then soak elbows in warm water for 10 minutes.
+- Exfoliate with a favorite scrub or loofah, soak elbows in warm water for 10 minutes.
 Apply Vaseline.
-If Vaseline is used right after a hot bath or shower, this will have the same effect.
+If done right after a hot bath or shower, this will have the same effect.

-Basic Maintenance: Exfoliate rough spots daily then slather on honey, petroleum jelly or a rich moisturizer to trouble spots.
+Basic Maintenance: Exfoliate roughness daily then slather on honey, petroleum jelly or a rich moisturizer.
 If using honey, leave on for 30 minutes before washing off.

-Tip: Take a clean sock, cut off to have two open ends, and slide on over elbows when applying moisturizers to try to protect any from rubbing off (especially good for overnight treatments).
+Tip: Take a clean sock, remove two open ends, and slide on over elbows when applying treatment to try to protect any from coming off (especially good for overnight therapies).
 You could also wrap them in plastic wrap.

-If patches are thick and quite dark, this will take several regular treatments to clear up.
+If patches are thick and quite dark, several regular treatments will be required to clear up.

-Summertime means strappy sandals and barefeet since it’s more comfortable for our feet to breathe in hot weather than to keep them bundled up in socks and shoes.
-For some this leads to problem dry patches that can progress to the point that it starts cracking and can get painful (especially around the heels).
+Summertime means strappy sandals and barefeet since it’s more comfortable for our tootsies to breathe in hot weather than to keep them bundled up in shoes.
+For some this leads to problem dry patches which can progress to the point where it starts cracking and painful (especially around the heels).

 - Soak in a warm foot bath for about 15 minutes.
-See this page for soak recipes .
+See this page for assorted recipes.

-- Pat with a towel to remove moisture then gently use a pumice stone.
+- Pat with a towel to remove dampness then gently use a pumice stone.

-- Cover with a rich moisturizing cream, Crisco lard or petroleum jelly all over.
+- Slather a rich cream, Crisco lard or petroleum jelly all over.

-- Put on a pair of socks to protect the layer of moisturizer so that the skin has a chance to absorb it.
-Wash off in the morning when showering.
+- Put on a pair of socks to protect the layer of moisturizer so that the body has a chance to absorb it.
+Rinse away in the morning when showering.

-- Do this each night until problem is solved.
+- Do each night until condition is healed.

 3 TBS used coffee grounds (fine)